-Most employers in the spa industry do not pay what the therapist deserves for the work performed and or understand the know first-hand how much knowledge needed to deliver it to a high degree.
+Most employers in the spa industry do not pay a fair wage for the work performed and or understand the know first-hand how much knowledge needed to deliver it to a high degree.
 This behavior stifles growth and leads to dissatisfaction on every level.
-Consider the implications of how this affects the level of quality you receive.
+Consider the implications of how this affects the level of quality of bodywork you receive.

 You want to receive bodywork from someone who loves what they do.
 Believe me.
 It’s a world of difference.
 You can feel the difference it makes when you have a well-balanced therapist.
 Besides that, don’t you prefer your therapist to be familiar with your body?
 Be familiar with your trouble spots, surgeries, past injuries, and how they affect you today.
 Whether you have made progress?
 What areas still need work?

 So, unless you are vacationing, want luxury and pampering over therapy, or are looking for a quick fix, you may want to consider the bigger picture when looking into finding your massage spot.

 If you are curious, try out a spa experience.
 After that, go to experience massage by a private practicing therapist.
 Note the differences.
 Which do you prefer, and why?

 If you appreciate this conversation, then stay tuned for more like it.